bishal1995/obsNotes/docs/Notes/Data_Structure_And_Algorithm/Recursion.md

 ## Loops and Tail Recursion
 Some recursive algorithms are very similar to loops.
 These algorithms are called "tail recursive" because the last statement in the algorithm is to "restart" the algorithm.
 Tail recursive algorithms can be directly translated into loops.

+Questions
+* Tower of Hanoo
+* Inorder/PreOrder/PostOrder traversal of a tree.

 - Subset